scattering/crystal-ac-ml/README.md

 Copy __init__.py and hkl.py into /usr/local/lib/python2.7/dist-packages/gym/envs/ to register our environment (hkl.py) with openai gym.

 Now you are all set up to run actor_critic.py from anywhere in your filesystem.

+### Run with SLURM

+If you are going to run the code remotely, using slurm rather than directly from inside the container, you need to first save this container as an image.

+Exit the container and use 'docker ps -a' to get the container id.
+Then commit it.

+    $ docker commit cont-id image-name

+Now that the image is commited, it can be run from slurm

+cd into your storage folder.
+Then run:

+    /storage/you$  srun --mem=0 --nodelist=ncnrgpu1 bash -c '/storage/etc/sudocker run runtime=nvidia -d -v /storage/you/:/path/in/container/ img-name python /path/to/actor_critic.py'

+The parts of the srun command are:

+    --nodelist: the node to run on
+    bash -c: run a bash command
+    --runtime=nvida: use nvidia docker, remove this to run with regular docker

+### Additional Notes for SLURM

+To move containers around nodes, save the container to a tar file using

+    $ docker save container-id